dotnet/runtime/docs/design/specs/runtime-async.md

 _[Note: async methods have the same return type conventions as sync methods.
 If the async method produces a System.Int32, the return type must be System.Int32.]_

 The second async signature is implicit and runtime-generated and is hereafter referred to as the "Task-equivalent" signature.
 It is generated based on the primary signature.
 The transformation is as follows:

-If the async return type is void, the return type of the Task-equivalent signature is the type of the async custom modifier.
+* If the async return type is void, the return type of the Task-equivalent signature is the type of the async custom modifier.

-Otherwise, the Task-equivalent return type is the custom modifier type (either ``Task`1`` or ``ValueTask`1``), substituted with the async return type.
+* Otherwise, the Task-equivalent return type is the custom modifier type (either ``Task`1`` or ``ValueTask`1``), substituted with the async return type.

+It is an error to explicitly declare a method with the same signature as an async method's "Task-equivalent" signature.

 ### I.8.10.2 Method inheritance